Super-Nim/Cryptounite/README.md

 # Cryptounite App

-Learning Full Stack dev + blockchain dev, through my own original HTML/CSS/JS project.
-Now, using MERN stack + Ethereum Virtual Machine.

-Pure CSS is used, as I want to improve my skills.
-However, frameworks such as MaterialUI/Bootstrap will be applied later.
+My attempt at combining a DEX and a DAO to provide a transparent donation process.

+Currently build using MERN stack + Solidity.

 ## Project Aim

 The purpose of this project is to create a MERN stack application that will incorporate smart contracts to distribute money.

+The DEX will collect a small percentage of trader fees into a pool.
+This pool's allocation will be decided by a DAO where users can vote for where the money should be allocated to (countries in need), and receive an incentive token if that proposal wins.

 This will incorporate the Ethereum Virtual Machine to deploy the application, once the current objectives have been met.

 ### Current objectives